Dr Howie Carson

-Lecturer in Motor Learning and Control / Lead for the Human Performance Science Research Group
+Senior Lecturer in Motor Learning and Control / Co-Programme Director: BSc (Hons) Applied Sport Science / Lead for the Human Performance Science Research Group

 Background

-From an applied perspective, I am a PGA Fellow Professional golf coach and Accredited Sport and Exercise Scientist (BASES: Interdisciplinary, Support and Research).
-Reflecting these roles, I offer both individual as well as group consultancy sessions on issues relating to skill learning, skill refinement and skill optimisation.
-Provision to performers is almost always done in association with the personal coach, so providing the basis for future work without my input.
+From an applied perspective, Howie is a PGA Fellow Professional golf coach and Accredited Sport and Exercise Scientist (BASES: Interdisciplinary, Support and Research).
+Reflecting these roles, he offers both individual as well as group consultancy sessions on issues relating to skill acquisition, skill refinement and skill optimisation.
+Work with performers is almost always done in association with the personal coach, so providing the basis for future work without his input.
 In similar fashion, group sessions are usually educational, equipping coaches with practical tools which they can add to their armoury.
-Educational activities include consultancy, of which I have previously provided to national governing bodies in golf (The PGA), cricket (ECB), motor sport (MSA), winter sport (FISI), National Olympic Association (CONI), as well as to Scottish Ballet, Accrington Archery Academy, Lancaster Golf Club and Leicester Tigers Rugby Club.
+Educational activities include consultancy, of which Howie has previously provided to national governing bodies in golf (The PGA), cricket (ECB), rugby (RFU), motor sport (MSA), winter sport (FISI - Italy), National Olympic Association (CONI - Italy), as well as to Scottish Ballet, Accrington Archery Academy, Lancaster Golf Club and Leicester Tigers Rugby Club.

 CV